 It is a treatment for brain tumours, non Hodgkin's lymphoma and Hodgkin's lymphoma.

 For adults with a type of brain tumour called glioma doctors might use a form of carmustine called Gliadel wafers.

 Carmustine works by stopping the cancer cells from dividing into 2 new cells.
 This stops the cancer cells from growing and kills them.

 How you have it

-You have carmustine into your bloodstream (intravenously) or as chemotherapy wafers for brain tumours.
+You have carmustine into your bloodstream (intravenously).

 Drugs into your bloodstream

-You have the treatment through a drip into your arm.
+You have the treatment through a drip into your arm or hand.
 A nurse puts a small tube (a cannula) into one of your veins and connects the drip to it.